playframework/playframework/documentation/manual/working/commonGuide/filters/IPFilter.md

 ## Route filter

-If you don't want to check the HTTP request remote address to any route path you can use `+ noipcheck` in your route file.
+If you don't want to check the HTTP request remote address to any route path you can use `+ anyip` in your route file.

 ```
-+ noipcheck
++ anyip
 GET /path1 MyController.foo

-+ noipcheck
++ anyip
 GET /path2 MyController.bar
 ```